marcoverl/CVUserGuide/source/ElasticCluster.rst

           Now you can use the master-centos6-2017-03-16-17.45.31 file to instantiate the master node of your elastiq cluster.

 Now you have to start the master node.
-As explained in ?. go to 'Instances' and create a new instance with [Launch Instances].
+As explained in :ref:`Creating Virtual Machines<creatingvms>`, go to 'Instances' and create a new instance with [Launch Instances].

 In the details select: